vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 ## Create the Worker

 As mentioned earlier, when using Temporal, your Workflow logic is executed by a [Temporal Worker](https://docs.temporal.io/workers).
-Therefore, to do any workflow work you must create and configure at least one Worker.
-Workers are constructed by a factory.
+Therefore, to do any Workflow work you must create and configure at least one Worker.
+Workers are constructed by a factory object.
 The tools that ZIO-Temporal gives you for this are [`ZWorker`](https://zio-temporal.vhonta.dev/api/zio/temporal/worker/ZWorker) and [`ZWorkerFactory`](https://zio-temporal.vhonta.dev/api/zio/temporal/worker/ZWorkerFactory$).

-`ZWorkerFactory` is the name of a Scala class, but also of that class’ companion object, which you can use without the need to construct an instance.
+`ZWorkerFactory` is the name of a Scala class, but also of the companion object of that class, which you can use without the need to construct an instance.
 This singleton object has a method [`newWorker()`](https://zio-temporal.vhonta.dev/api/zio/temporal/worker/ZWorkerFactory$.html#newWorker(taskQueue:String,options:zio.temporal.worker.ZWorkerOptions):zio.URIO[zio.temporal.worker.ZWorkerFactory,zio.temporal.worker.ZWorker]) which serves to create a new Temporal Worker.
-Invoking this `newWorker()` method will not create the new Worker, rather it returns a ZIO program that, when run, will create the Worker.
+Invoking this `newWorker()` method will not create the new Worker, rather it returns a ZIO program (a.k.a. _ZIO effect_) that, when run, will create the Worker.

-The only required parameter of this method is the name of the single Task Queue on the Temporal server to which the Worker will listen, which it accepts as a [`String`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html) value argument.
+The only required parameter of the `newWorker()` method is the name of the single Task Queue on the Temporal Server to which the Worker will listen, which the method accepts as a [`String`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html) value argument.
 For example, if the name of your Task Queue is `"my-task-queue"`, then the correct expression is:

 ```scala
 ZWorkerFactory.newWorker("my-task-queue")
 ```

-This expression, when evaluated, does not do anything except map the Task Queue name into a ZIO program (a.k.a _ZIO effect_) that you can run later.
-You can evaluate `newWorker("my-task-queue")` without worry that it will start anything running nor contact any external services.
+This expression, when evaluated, does nothing more than to map the Task Queue name into a ZIO program that you can run later.
+You can evaluate `newWorker("my-task-queue")` without fear that it will start anything running nor contact any external services.
 It is a [pure function](https://docs.scala-lang.org/scala3/book/fp-pure-functions.html) without any side-effects.
 The Scala type of this `newWorker()`function is:

 ```scala
 String => ZIO[ZWorkerFactory, Nothing, ZWorker]